Skip to main content

 Certain antibiotics

-Aminoglycoside antibiotics are a type of antibiotic that has a potentially serious side effect called ototoxicity.
-Ototoxicity is a side effect of certain medications and causes inner ear damage.
+Aminoglycoside antibiotics have a potentially serious side effect called ototoxicity, which causes inner ear damage.
 It can affect hearing and balance and cause tinnitus (ringing in the ears).
 Furosemide is also associated with ototoxicity.
-Combining furosemide with an aminoglycoside antibiotic, such as Tobi (tobramycin), an inhaled medication used to prevent respiratory infections in people with cystic fibrosis, can increase the risk of ototoxicity.
+Combining furosemide with an aminoglycoside antibiotic, such as Tobi (tobramycin), an inhaled medication used to treat respiratory infections in people with cystic fibrosis, can increase the risk of ototoxicity.
 The risk is even higher in people with kidney problems.
-The states that combining furosemide with an aminoglycoside antibiotic should be avoided except in a life-threatening situation.
+The prescribing information states that combining furosemide with an aminoglycoside antibiotic should be avoided except in a life-threatening situation.

 Vancomycin is another antibiotic that may cause ototoxicity.
 Experts recommend using caution in prescribing vancomycin with furosemide.
 For example, a healthcare provider may prescribe the combination if there are no other alternatives and monitor the patient closely.

 Another class of antibiotics, cephalosporins, can potentially interact with furosemide.
 Furosemide can increase the risk of kidney problems associated with cephalosporins, even in people with minor or occasional kidney problems.
 Examples of cephalosporins include Keflex (cephalexin) and Omnicef (cefdinir).
-Healthcare providers may avoid the combination, or if the combination is prescribed, will closely monitor the patient.
+Healthcare providers may avoid the combination or closely monitor the patient if the combination is prescribed.

 ACE inhibitors and angiotensin receptor blockers (ARBs)